- Photography |

 For our model we went for the classic good looks of Paul Knops (later to be seen by a pool on Love Island!).
 With the help of a member of the Failsworth team who has a stock of beautiful cars, we were able to use an original Mini and an amazing yellow Triumph Spitfire to help create the lifestyle vision for the consumer.

-The Ladies brochure followed a little later and we felt needed a more traditional location with some grandeur.
+The Ladies brochure followed a little later than the mens and we felt that it needed a more traditional location with some grandeur.
 We were very lucky to be able to use Arley Hall, recognisable from the TV show Peaky Blinders, as our main location with a stop off in the beautiful and quintessentially British village of Great Budworth.
 We were keen to include the beautiful flowers in each location to enhance the feminine, classical scene.

 When it came to the brochure design, although the content and audiences were to be different, we wanted the same core design elements, especially layout, across the men’s and ladies brochure to ensure they felt aligned.
 To accomplish this we wanted to make the most of the amazing images we captured so went for full bleed images, minimal copy and the now archetypal gold foil to the cover.